 As of January 1, 2021, the UK is no longer part of the EU.
 Consequently, new regulations apply to direct sales between the UK and the European Union.

-When selling to consumers (B2C) or businesses (B2B) from the EU directly to the UK, you must register for a UK VAT registration number, and the applicable VAT rate is based on the total value of the order.
+When selling to consumers (B2C) or businesses (B2B) from the EU directly to the UK, you must register for a UK VAT registration number.
+The applicable VAT rate is based on the total value of the order.
 Orders worth less than £135 are subject to 20% VAT at the point of sale.
 Orders worth over £135 are subject to import VAT rules.